IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/template-an-ibm-cloud-classic-vm-for-your-collection.md

 6. When the Templating process is complete, you will receive an email
 ![sample self template email](Images/sample-self-template-email.png)

-7. You can now edit your collection, and see the environmnet available, but disabled, select the pencil icon to edit it
+7. You can now edit your collection, and see the environmnet available, but disabled, select the pencil icon to edit it.
+For VMware environments see [here] (https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md) for additional steps required before you set the status to "Active"
 ![your new environment in your collection](Images/your-new-environment-in-your-collection.png)

 8. Edit your Environment and update any missing information, set the status to "Active"